Generic Name: Nano-albumin bond paclitaxel

 • No need for premedication

 Paclinab is a microtubule inhibitor that promotes the assembly of microtubules from tubulin dimers and stabilizes microtubules by preventing depolymerization.
 This stability results in the inhibition of the normal dynamic reorganization of the microtubule network that is essential for vital interphase and mitotic cellular functions.

-- Metastatic Breast Cancer: Paclinab is indicated for the treatment of breast cancer after failure of combination chemotherapy for metastatic disease or relapse within 6 months of adjuvant chemotherapy.
+• Metastatic breast cancer, after failure of combination chemotherapy for metastatic disease or relapse within 6 months of adjuvant chemotherapy.
 Prior therapy should have included an anthracycline unless clinically contraindicated.

-- Non-Small Cell Lung Cancer: Paclinab is indicated for the first-line treatment of locally advanced or metastatic non-small cell lung cancer, in combination with carboplatin, in patients who are not candidates for curative surgery or radiation therapy.
+• Locally advanced or metastatic non-small cell lung cancer (NSCLC), as first-line treatment in combination with carboplatin, in patients who are not candidates for curative surgery or radiation therapy.

 • Metastatic adenocarcinoma of the pancreas as first-line treatment, in combination with gemcitabine.